Did you know that over 20 percent of adults in the United States suffer from some type of chronic pain?

 While some pain management tips work better for certain conditions, there is a perfect way to get pain relief for everyone.
 It doesn’t matter if it is joint pain management or sciatica pain management.
 Ultimately, it is up to you to figure out which methods work best for your pain management.

-Continue reading to learn more about seven great pain management tips for all ages and ailments.
+Continue reading to learn more about 7 great pain management tips for all ages and ailments.

 1. Regular Exercise